© Razor Edge Websites 2014

 The Health Careers website has some information about careers in Ophthalmic Vision and Science, which we expect to be updated now that apprenticeships are commencing.

-Ophthalmic staff at practitioner level can apply to join the Academy for Healthcare Science Practitioner Register here
+Ophthalmic Healthcare Science Associates can apply to join the Academy for Healthcare Science (AHCS) Practitioner Register through the equivalence route.
+For further information visit here

 Clinical Competency Framework